stephen-fox/rizin-tools/README.md

   library
 - [rz-paths](rz-paths) - rz-paths finds code paths between a child symbol and a parent symbol using rizin
-- [vstack](vstack) - Vstack visualizes the stack variables of a function based on rizin's afi output, supporting only 64-bit programs.
+- [vstack](vstack) - vstack visualizes the stack variables of a function based on rizin's afi output, supporting only 64-bit programs.